cfsimplicity/spreadsheet-cfml/README.md

  - the functions work more like those in ACF: you pass in an existing workbook explicitly as the first argument.
 - Offers additional convenience methods, e.g. `downloadFileFromQuery()`.
 - Uses a newer version of the java POI library (3.11).
-- Fixes various outstanding bugs/omissions
+- Fixes various outstanding bugs/omissions.
-- No dependency on Railo/Lucee within the included jar files
+- No dependency on Railo/Lucee within the included jar files.
 - Written entirely in Lucee script.

 ##Downsides